digitalme-my/react-native-nxlauth/Example/README.md

 Example applications for the `react-native-nxlauth` library.

-This repo contains 4 React Native demo applications with the same JS code, but different native implementations.

 All the JS code can be found in `App.js`.

 ### Latest (Android & iOS)